 Trent is an HIV clinician, with particular focus on the management of medical comorbidities in HIV positive patients and the perinatal management of HIV, and is involved in the research program at Cairns Sexual Health.
 Trent was a member of the board of ASHM between 2014-17.

 Trent is a clinical Senior Lecturer with the rural clinical school of the University of Queensland and with the College of Medicine and Dentistry of James Cook University.
-You can view his Google Scholar profile with list of publications here.
+You can view his Google Scholar profile with list of publications here, or his ORCID profile here.

 Trent is a member of the leadership team, and the primary health policy advisor for Future Wise Australia, an independent, non-partisan non-Government organisation which focuses on health, technology, education and their roles in modern society.

 I usually tweak my speaker bio depending on the event; there are some pre-cooked ones here.

 My work is split between the QSAMSP and clinical work at Cairns Hospital.
 The infectious diseases team in Cairns is primarily consultative, although we have recently started direct admissions of patients with complex infections.
 Patients may be admitted under the general medical team of the day prior to infectious diseases review.
 If you have any clinical concerns, please call the infectious diseases registrar during business hours on (07) 4226-9951, or ring switch (4226 0000) and ask to speak to one of the infectious diseases physicians.

 I see HIV/sexual health outpatients at Cairns Sexual Health.
 You can self-refer by calling the clinic, but referrals from your general practitioner are encouraged, particularly for complex patients.
 My clinics are Monday afternoons; you may be offered an appointment with the infectious diseases advanced trainee who also attends.

-I am credentialed to admit patients to Cairns Private Hospital, however, I don't routinely do so - Professor John McBride generally covers infection at CPH.
-You can call (via switch) or email to discuss an admission if desired.
-I do not have a private general infection outpatients.
+I am no longer credentialed to admit patients to Cairns Private Hospital.
+Professor John McBride generally covers infection at CPH.
+I do not have a private general infection outpatients, and am not currently seeing patients via telehealth.